Ultimatum (SMP album)

-Ultimatum is the second studio album by SMP, released on May 12, 1998 by Catastrophe Records.
-The album peaked at #19 on the CMJ RPM charts.
+Ultimatum is the second studio album by SMP, released on May 12, 1998, by Catastrophe Records.
+The album peaked at No. 19 on the CMJ RPM charts.

 Reception

 Aiding & Abetting compared the music of Ultimatum favorably to Devo and Ice-T and noted the stronger influence of techno music in SMP's compositions.
 A critic at Last Sigh Magazine commended the band's maturation as composers, saying "SMP is possibly the first band in the genre to actually present something different instead of the boring *4-on-the-floor* trademark that nearly every electro act today showcases."
 Sonic Boom praised the songwriting and musicianship and noted that although less abrasive than Stalemate "the true essence of SMP still remains to brutally assault you with powerful media unfriendly themes and pulse pounding music."

 Track listing

 Personnel

 Adapted from the Ultimatum liner notes.